skibitsky/InputSystem/README.md

 *	Settings saving.
 Simple UI script to help you with making input settings.
 *	Well documented code
 *	100% free and open.
-*	Used by Salday in our own project.
-We will keep improving and supporting IS because our projects depends on it.

 ## How does it work?
 There are 3 very important classes which handle all core logic: InputListener, InputHandler and InputManager.